carsonehall15/21479/README.md

 * [DATA SET](https://www.kaggle.com/datasets/danielgrijalvas/movies)

 The data set we chose focuses on the movie industry.
 It has various quantitative and qualitative attributes.
 These attributes provided us with knowledge about various aspects of the industry and we then asked two different questions to analyze the data.

+    1. In the top 20 countries (based on average scores of movies produced in that country), what is the most popular genre (based on score)?
+    2. Of countries from 2000 to present with over ten movies and a top ten average gross revenue per movie, which ten offer the highest return on investment?

 Our data set contains 15 columns